-Although programming knowledge is very helpful in fixing bugs, there are some non-programming ways to handle reported and triaged issues.
+Although programming knowledge is very helpful, there are some non-programming ways to handle reported and triaged issues.
 For example, there might be a typo or a problem with documentation.
 If you’re proficient in a non-English language, you might fix a translation error.
 If you have Internet detective skills, you can track down fixes from upstream developers or other distributions.

 Where to Start

 open bugs.
 The bug tracker displays a bug’s status (e.g.

 its importance (

 best to triage the bug, to at least be sure it’s a

 If you would like to start in a safe bug-fixing sandbox, you can practice with the trivial bugs of the One Hundred Papercuts project.

 Lastly, this video explains why it’s important to fix bugs in the right place, and why patching at the Ubuntu level (in the packages) is sometimes better than only fixing upstream.